 - Insert the thumb drive into the USB port on the digital photo frame and then plug the frame in.
 Depending on the model, you may need to press a button to start the slideshow of images.

-- If your picture frame uses a memory card insert it into your picture frame, then plug the frame in, power it up and start the slideshow.
+- If your picture frame uses a memory card, insert it into the device and power it up to start the slideshow.

 To transfer photos wirelessly, connect to the same network that the device is on.
 If the frame is Bluetooth-enabled you will be able to upload pictures from a smartphone or Bluetooth ready computer/tablet.

 Some frames have customization capabilities, which let you choose the transitions between photos as well as select a widescreen (16:9) or standard (4:3) photo ratio.

 For a smooth set-up of your digital frame, be sure to read through these tips:

 - Keep original photo files on computer or thumb drive.

 - Make sure photos are in the correct format.
 JPG is a universal format.

 - Do not disconnect the wire until everything is uploaded.
 Then click on the "Safely Remove Hardware" option to eject the drive.